datalad-handbook/book/docs/basics/101-102-populate.rst

 .. runrecord:: _examples/DL-101-102-106
    :language: console
    :workdir: dl-101/DataLad-101
+   :cast: dataset_basics
+   :caption: In order to version control the PDFs we need to save them.
+We attach a meaningful summary of this with the -m option

    $ datalad save -m "add books on Python and Unix to read later"